Saelyria/Braid/README.md

 - [Tips, tricks, and FAQ](https://github.com/Saelyria/Tableau/tree/master/Documentation/8-TipsTricksFAQ.md)
 - [How Tableau works](https://github.com/Saelyria/Tableau/tree/master/Documentation/9-HowItWorks.md)

+> Collection view support and ability to bind cells by name like sections for form-style tables are on the way!

 ## Installation

-Tableau (will be) available through [CocoaPods](http://cocoapods.org).
+Tableau is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Tableau'